Hampi Itinerary: Best Places to Visit, Stay & Experience in 2 Days

 Start Your Day: Virupaksha Temple

 Start your exploration at the Virupaksha Temple, Hampi, a magnificent structure dedicated to Lord Shiva.
-Dating back to the 7th century, this temple is renowned for its towering gopuram and intricate carvings that narrate tales from Hindu mythology.
+Dating back to the 7th century, this Hampi temple is renowned for its towering gopuram and intricate carvings that narrate tales from Hindu mythology.
 As one of the oldest functioning Hampi temples, it offers a soul-stirring vibe that sets the tone for your Hampi tour.

 Midday Adventure: Hemakuta Hill & Vijaya Vittala Temple